plusio/gae-api/README.md

-**Specify a Collection**
+**Getting Data**

     https://(app engine url)/collections/(collection name)

 The server will respond with a list of all of the data within the specified collection.

-**Insert into a Collection**
+Additionaly you will be able to specify a few parameters in the URL.

+    ?filter=columname&value=value //Specifies a column to filter by and a value ?offset=20 //Offsets the results by 20
+    ?limit=20 //Limits the results by 20

+**Inserting Data**

     https://(app engine url)/collections/(collection name)